 Wow.
-This was worse than I could ever imagine.
+This was worse than I could have ever imagined.
 So much was running through my mind.
 Overwhelmed.
 20-year-old, healthy, strong, independent me was overwhelmed.
 I remember just lying there in the hospital room, weeping for hours, just wanting to wake up from this nightmare.
 I had no idea what I was supposed to do with my life now?
 What about school, career aspirations, possibilities of a family, travel goals, sports??
 Like a baby, I couldn’t eat or sit up by myself - let alone put on my own pants or even go to the restroom by myself.
 As someone who prides herself on being extremely independent, it hurt deep down to the core to feel so helpless; to now become so reliant and such a burden on others.
 I didn’t know who I was anymore.
 Try as I might to wish it all away, the prognosis wasn’t going to change and I wasn’t going to walk again.
 Each day after that, “why me” and a million “what if’s” kept running through my mind and stuck me into a deep, dark, dreary pit.

 When there was nowhere left to turn, I turned to God.
 Overwhelmed with despair and hopelessness, I asked, “Heavenly Father, what am I to do now?
 How will I ever make it through this?
 Please help me.”
 I had no idea what I was supposed to do next.
 I was scared of what this new reality would look like.
 All I could see was physical pain, grief, depression, anxiety, anger, and it all seemed unbearable, and I wasn’t ready for it.